An HR Glossary for HR Terms

 What Is the Difference Between a 403(b) and a 457(b) Plan?

-Though they both are given to public-sector and non-profit employees, 403(b) and 457(b) plans hold key differences employers should be aware of:
+Though they’re both given to public-sector and non-profit employees, 403(b) and 457(b) plans hold key differences employers should be aware of, such as:

 What Are the Pros and Cons of a 457(b) Plan?